Header image courtesy of lkunl (via Shutterstock)

 This dependable route will bring you past several scenic waterfalls, where you can take cooling dips as needed between each uphill section.
 Trust us, you’ll need it; there is some seriously arduous climbing involved with lots of steep and uneven steps, rocks, and boulders along the way.
 Luckily, it’s very well shaded throughout.

 Aside from the collection of four waterfalls, you’ll be stunned by the raw natural beauty that Hong Kong has to offer.
 You’ll even pass through a beautiful bamboo-flanked path, which is where we’ll recommend for you to end your hike and turn back, as this is one of the last places where you’ll get some decent shade from the sun.

-Click here to read our full guide for hiking to Ng Tung Chai Waterfalls.
+Click here to read our full guide for hiking to the Ng Tung Chai Waterfalls.

-At only three kilometres from start to finish and only requiring one to two hours of your time, Razor Hill is the perfect quick workout to start or end your day.
+Razor Hill, a shaded hiking trail that runs between Pik Uk and Tseung Kwan O, is a short and relatively easy hike.
+At only three kilometres from start to finish, Razor Hill will take up one to two hours of your time and is the perfect quick workout to start or end your day.
 To truly finish the hike on a high, head to the Little Hawaii Waterfall for a refreshing dip.

 Most of this hike is covered by a dense forest, but you should still bring adequate sun protection and a litre or two of water to stay hydrated.
 If you’ve forgotten to bring liquids, there are shops at both the start and finish.
-Click here to read our full guide for hiking to Little Hawaii Waterfall via Razor Hill.

 Mount High West is a superb alternative to the Victoria Peak viewpoints, offering sweeping views of western Victoria Harbour, Lamma Island, and even Tai Mo Shan at the summit, as well as historical slices of Hong Kong’s religious and colonial culture at your fingertips.

-For the most part, the hike is gentle and well-maintained, but as always, be sure to wear proper footwear.
+For the most part, the hike is gentle and well-maintained, but be sure to wear proper footwear.
 Plan ahead and bring plenty of water, but if you do run out, there are shops at the Peak Galleria and water fountains at the Hatton Road Garden for you to refill your bottle.

 It’s the perfect shaded summer hike to get your exercise in while staying cool: The oft-overlooked Pat Sin Leng Nature Trail in the majestic Plover Cove Country Park, which ends with a visit to the beautiful Bride’s Pool Waterfall.

-This shaded hike takes you along many little streams and rivers.
-It’s not paved, so make sure you wear proper footwear with good grip.
+Hike along many little streams and rivers and be sure to wear proper footwear with good grip, as the path is not paved.
 Sun protection is still important despite the trail being shaded, and you’ll be able to stock up on water in Tai Po Market or Tai Mei Tuk.

 Don’t miss the waterfall you’ll pass at some point, and obviously, there are also the views of Hong Kong’s amazing cityscape to keep your eyeballs entertained on your leisurely stroll.
 It doubles as exercise, right?
 This shaded hike brings you on a full loop right back to the Peak Tower where you started, taking only up to an hour and a half, depending on how often you whip out your phone to ‘gram.
 How’s that for a zero-effort journey?